 - Focus teaching on the language, through comprehension, sequencing, and other tools

 Speech-language therapy revolves around the use of the muscles involved in the functioning of the throat, mouth, and jaw.
 While communication is the primary goal of speech-language therapy, it often has the added benefit of helping children drink, eat, breathe and chew more effectively as well.
 The therapy can be catered to a child’s specific needs.
 Often, children with HIE who have cerebral palsy will have a degree of impairment in eating and drinking (dysphagia); speech-language pathologists can assist these children in improving complex muscle coordination.
 This decreases the risk that a child will aspirate their food (which can lead to choking and/or pneumonia), have abnormal breathing, increased coughing, dehydration, or malnutrition.

 Why is speech-language therapy important?

 Communication is the underpinning of social interaction, which makes early intervention critical.
 Developing a communication system helps to ensure that the child will have frameworks in place for inclusion and socialization, allowing them to more fully engage with their surroundings, participate in activities in school or at home, learn new skills, and develop new hobbies or interests.

 This therapy also increases the likelihood that other interventions will be effective.
 Because other types of therapies are dependent on the child’s ability to comprehend and follow instruction, speech-language therapy is a crucial part of a child’s multidisciplinary therapy regimen.
 Speech-language therapy supports learning, education, literacy, and community integration.

 There are no risks to speech-language therapy.
-Indeed, delaying speech-language pathology can increase the risk of isolation or depression, and can mean that other areas of development (social, educational, psychological, etc.) may also slow without continued communication-related support.
+Delaying speech-language pathology can increase the risk of isolation or depression, and can mean that other areas of development (social, educational, psychological, etc.) may also slow without continued communication-related support.